Pediatric Audiologist: Job Description

 - Lifting up to 40 pounds

-Please email a cover letter (not just an email message) about yourself and a resume as a Word or PDF file attachment(s) with YOUR last name in the title of the attachment(s) to firstname.lastname@example.org by Thursday, August 1 at 5 PM.
+Please email a cover letter (not just an email message) about yourself and a resume as a Word or PDF file attachment(s) with YOUR last name in the title of the attachment(s) to email@example.com.
 Please use the subject line “Pediatric Audiologist.”
-Candidates are encouraged to apply sooner as interviews will begin before the deadline.
+Candidates are encouraged to apply sooner as interviews will begin before the deadline of April 7th.
 Tucker Maxon School is an equal opportunity employer.

 Tucker Maxon School does not discriminate on the basis of race, color, religion, gender, gender identity, sexual orientation, disability, national or ethnic origin, or other legally protected status.
 Women, people of color, people with disabilities, and LGBTQ candidates are encouraged to apply.